viralemergence/trefle/README.md

     - `zoonoses.csv` is the list of the subset of suspected positive associations involving *H. sapiens* - associations are ranked from least to most likely
     - `trefle.csv` is the edgelist of `clover` plus the imputed associations, sorted by virus name (~ 3MB)
     - `phylo_distance_to_human.csv` is the phylogenetic distance between *H. sapiens* and other taxa in the Upham tree
+    - `sharing-phylogeny.csv` is a table with the Jaccard similarity of viruses, number of shared viruses, and phylogenetic distance between pairs of hosts -- it contains both the *before* and *after*  imputation step
 - `R` has `.r` files to read the phylogeny

 [almost_surely]: https://en.wikipedia.org/wiki/Almost_surely